What Is a HEPA Filter — and Does Filter Grade Actually Matter?

 PM2.5, VOCs, humidity, and outdoor infiltration together make up the full indoor air quality picture — covered in our guide to indoor air quality in Indian homes.

-India's outdoor PM2.5 average of 50.6 µg/m³ in 2024 (IQAir World Air Quality Report) is already approximately ten times the WHO's annual guideline of 5 µg/m³.
+India's outdoor PM2.5 average of 50.6 µg/m³ in 2024 (IQAir World Air Quality Report) is approximately ten times the WHO's annual guideline of 5 µg/m³.
 But outdoor levels are only part of the picture.
 The US EPA and multiple Indian research studies confirm that indoor PM2.5 concentrations can be two to five times higher than outdoor levels depending on indoor pollution sources.

 The CPCB's National Ambient Air Quality Monitoring Programme tracks PM2.5 across 100+ Indian cities.
 Delhi-NCR, Lucknow, Patna, and Kanpur regularly post annual PM2.5 above 90 µg/m³ — the threshold for "Poor" on the CPCB India AQI scale (AQI 201–300).
 Mumbai, Pune, Bengaluru, and Hyderabad see regular Moderate readings (AQI 101–200) during monsoon and winter seasons.